TurboTax: Opposition to return-free filing

 Intuit, the owner of TurboTax, spent more than $11 million on federal lobbying between 2008 and 2012.
-Intuit "opposes IRS government tax preparation", particularly allowing taxpayers to file pre-filled returns for free, in a system similar to the established ReadyReturn service in California.
+Intuit "opposes IRS government tax preparation", particularly allowing taxpayers to file pre-filled returns free, in a system similar to the established ReadyReturn service in California.
 The company also lobbied on bills in 2007 and 2011 that would have barred the Treasury Department, which includes the IRS, from initiating return-free filing.
 An Intuit spokeswoman said in early 2013 that "Like many other companies, Intuit actively participates in the political process."
 She said that return-free filing had "implications for accuracy and fairness in taxation."
 This led journalist Dylan Matthews to propose a boycott of the company in 2017.

 In its 2012 Form 10-K, Intuit said that "We anticipate that governmental encroachment at both the federal and state levels may present a continued competitive threat to our business for the foreseeable future."